 The P’Nut is specifically designed for children who head circumference ranges between 1788 to 19.69 inches while the Nut’z is ideal for children 19.69-21.67 inches and each of these two types are available in two different models, the MIPS and the standard non-MIPS.

-Scooter helmets that integrate Multi-directional Impact Protection System (MIPS) are often the best and safest and studies have shown that they are likely to decrease brain injury by 30%.
+Head protectors that integrate Multi-directional Impact Protection System (MIPS) are often the best and safest and studies have shown that they are likely to decrease brain injury by 30%.
+See the list of scooter helmets with MIPS technology here.

 As illustrated in the video below, the normal scooter helmets are only designed to protect the brain from direct impacts while the MIPS types are designed to protect the brain against multi-direction impacts.

-The Lazer P’Nut and Nut’z are the only kid’s helmets that incorporate the MIPS system.
+The Lazer P’Nut and Nut’z incorporate the MIPS system.
 Normally the MIPS types are about $20 more expensive than the non-MIPS types.

 While riding, toddlers will crash which can cause serious injuries especially if they lack a scooter helmet.
 To protect your baby from injuries associated with these crashes, it important to get the best toddler helmet for a scooter.

-The reason why we at Babyers recommend the Nutcase toddler helmet is because it’s filled with protective EPS foam that helps protect your little one from crashes by dispersing energy on impact.
-Additionally, the helmet is certified for scooting, biking and even skating.
+The reason why I recommend the Nutcase is because it’s filled with protective EPS foam that helps protect your little one from crashes by dispersing energy on impact.
+See a list of helmets for kids fitted with EPS foam.
+Additionally, it’s certified for scooting, biking and even skating.

-Again this helmet will grow with your little one thanks to the dial fit system that lets you adjust or even remove as your little one grows up.
-The scooter helmet comes with three different sets of foam pads that you can quickly change for a better fit.
+Again it will grow with your little one thanks to the dial fit system that lets you adjust or even remove as your little one grows up.
+It comes with three different sets of foam pads that you can quickly change for a better fit.

-One of the reasons we added the KIDS Bike Helmet in our list of the best toddler helmet for the scooter is the ability to grow with your child right from toddlerhood to youth age.
-It is a scooter helmet you can depend on.
-Additionally, the KIDS Bike Helmet is CPSC certified, and it’s fitted with EPS foam and designed to reduce the risk of injury when your toddler is scooting around making it one of the best scooter helmets for toddlers.
+One of the reasons we added the KIDS Bike in my list is the ability to grow with your child right from toddlerhood to youth age.
+Additionally, the KIDS Bike is CPSC certified, and it’s fitted with EPS foam and designed to reduce the risk of injury when your toddler is scooting around.

 The fun aqua design is appealing to young kids especially for boys who will fall in love with the blue shark design while the girls will fancy the pink octopus.